 It’s recommended to monitor and assess the impact of coping skills over time to determine their effectiveness in managing depression.
 If symptoms persist or worsen, seeking professional help is essential.

 Seeking a therapist specializing in depression treatment can provide valuable support and evidence-based interventions.
 Additionally, if psychotherapy is seemingly not enough and medication may be beneficial, consulting a psychiatrist is advisable.
-Online therapist directories and online therapy platforms can help find qualified professionals, while online psychiatrist options can be a good choice for accessing antidepressant medication management and psychiatric support.
+Online therapist directories and online therapy platforms for depression can help find qualified professionals, while online psychiatrist options can be a good choice for accessing antidepressant medication and psychiatric support.

 Here are some common treatment options for depression to look into: